nolanlawson/blob-util/README.md

 If you want an easy way to work with binary data in the browser, or you don't even know what a Blob is, then this is the library for you.

-`blob-util` offers cross-browser utilities for translating Blobs to and from different formats:
+`blob-util` offers a tiny (~4KB min+gz) set of cross-browser utilities for translating Blobs to and from different formats:

 * `<img/>` tags
 * base 64 strings